Electrification: Household electrification

 The electrification of households in Europe and North America began in the early 20th century in major cities and in areas served by electric railways and increased rapidly until about 1930 when 70% of households were electrified in the U.S.

-Rural areas were electrified first in Europe, and in the U.S. the Rural Electric Administration, established in 1935 brought electrification to rural areas.
+Rural areas were electrified first in Europe, and in the U.S. the Rural Electric Administration, established in 1935 brought electrification to the underserviced rural areas.

+In the Soviet Union, as in the United States, rural electrification progressed more slowly than in urban areas.
+It wasn't until the Brezhnev era that electrification became widespread in rural regions, with the Soviet rural electrification drive largely completed by the early 1970s.

+In China, the turmoil of the Warlord Era, the Civil War and the Japanese invasion in the early 20th century delayed large-scale electrification for decades.
+It was only after the establishment of the People's Republic of China in 1949 that the country was positioned to pursue widespread electrification.
+During the Mao years, while electricity became commonplace in cities, rural areas were largely neglected.
+At the time of Mao's death in 1976, 25% of Chinese households still lacked access to electricity.

+Deng Xiaoping, who became China's paramount leader in 1978, initiated a rural electrification drive as part of a broader modernization effort.
+By the late 1990s, electricity had become ubiquitous in regional areas.
+The very last remote villages in China were connected to the grid in 2015.

 Historical cost of electricity

 Central station electric power generating provided power more efficiently and at lower cost than small generators.
 The capital and operating cost per unit of power were also cheaper with central stations.
 The cost of electricity fell dramatically in the first decades of the twentieth century due to the introduction of steam turbines and the improved load factor after the introduction of AC motors.
 As electricity prices fell, usage increased dramatically and central stations were scaled up to enormous sizes, creating significant economies of scale.
 For the historical cost see Ayres-Warr (2002) Fig. 7.